U.S. Marine goes on trial again for killing of Iraqi civilian

 Witnesses said Hutchins and other Marines shot 52-year-old Hashim Ibrahim Awad, a father of 11 and grandfather of four, and placed an AK-47 and a shovel next to the corpse to suggest he had been planting a bomb.

-The case touched off a furor in both the United States and Iraq.
+The case touched off a furore in both the United States and Iraq.

-Hutchins's defense lawyer, Chris Oprison, said the case was flimsy and being pursued for political reasons, noting that the case proceeded after a marine corps massacre of civilians came to light.
+Hutchins's defence lawyer, Chris Oprison, said the case was flimsy and being pursued for political reasons, noting that the case proceeded after a marine corps massacre of civilians came to light.

 "Sergeant Hutchins was out there to do his job, to execute his mission and to bring his men home alive," Oprison said.
 "Political and diplomatic pressure to make a fall guy on this case, right after Haditha, was palpable."